PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb17.PNG?raw=true">

-24. Click on the **backup** button in the top right hand corner, give the backup a name, select azure-backup-loc as the location, check the **Now** radio button and then
+24. Click on the **backup** button in the top right hand corner, give the backup a name, select **azure-backup-loc** as the location, check the **Now** radio button and then
     **Create**:

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb18.PNG?raw=true">

-25. The UI should look as follows once the backup is complete:
+25. We should see the following once the backup is complete:

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb19.PNG?raw=true">

-26. Return back to Azure Data Studio right click on the backup_test.txt file and select delete and confirm that you wish to do this.
+26. Return to Azure Data Studio, right click on the backup_test.txt file, select delete and then confirm that you wish to do this.

-27. Scale both the name node and storage pool `satefulsets` down to zero, obtain their names using this command:
+27. Obtain the names of the name node and storage pool `satefulsets` using this command:
 ```
 kubectl get statefulset -n ca-bdc | egrep '(nmnode|storage)'
 ```